WHY YOU NEED TO CELEBRATE MARDI GRAS AT DISNEY WORLD

 Disney's Port Orleans French Quarter Resort is full of lager than life Mardi Gras decorations.

-Then you go and have fun with Mickey, Minnie, and the gang.
+Then you can let the good times roll with Mickey, Minnie, and the gang.

 Mardi Gras Beads and Doubloons at Port Orleans French Quarter at Walt Disney World Resort